Yoga (Self-Hypnosis) to Quit Smoking

 How to quit smoking with the help of Yoga?

 There are many ways to quit smoking.
-But here we will explain how yoga helps to smoking cessation.
-Doing regular yoga comprising Suksha Vyayam, Asanas, Pranayama and Mediation helps a lot to quit smoking.
-However, yoga Nidra, the very important components play a vital role in smoke-free life.
+But here, we will explain how yoga helps with smoking cessation.
+Regular yoga, comprising Suksha Vyayam, Asanas, Pranayama, and Mediation, helps to quit smoking.
+However, in yoga Nidra, the critical components play a vital role in smoke-free life.

 Yoga is a spiritual heritage.
-Yoga is the science and art of healthy living also.
+Yoga is the science and art of healthy living.
 As a spiritual discipline, its purpose is inner transformation.
-For inner transformation, the discipline of Yoga emphasizes the purification of mind, body, and soul.
-Thus, purification of the body through psychological and mental therapy is one of yoga’s most important achievements.
-According to yogic philosophy, the mind is the most important component in the cause of disease.
-To be healthy, one should be fit socially, physically, emotionally, mentally, culturally, and spiritually.
-To know all these dimensions well, one should be aware of the psycho-physiological mechanism of the body-mind and soul complex.
+For inner transformation, the field of Yoga emphasises the purification of mind, body, and soul.
+Thus, purification of the body through psychological and mental therapy is one of yoga’s most significant achievements.
+According to yogic philosophy, the mind is the most critical component in the cause of disease.
+One should be fit socially, physically, emotionally, mentally, culturally, and spiritually to be healthy.
+To know all these dimensions well, one should know the psycho-physiological mechanism of the body-mind and soul complex.

 Yoga Nidra is an integral part of Yoga.
-Yoga Nidra concerns mainly with Pratyahara (withdrawing senses from sense-objects) and Dharana (concentration).
-Yoga Nidra is the amalgamation of Yoga-relaxation and meditation.
-It also comprises a particular form of Yogic exercises usually known as “Exercise without Movement”.
-The result is a process of traveling deeply within, to a place of extraordinary rest and self-awareness.
+Yoga Nidra is concerned mainly with Pratyahara (withdrawing senses from sense-objects) and Dharana (concentration).
+Yoga Nidra is the amalgamation of yoga relaxation and meditation.
+It also comprises a particular form of Yogic exercise usually known as “Exercise without Movement”.
+The result is travelling deeply to a place of extraordinary rest and self-awareness.
 Yoga Nidra can be applied as both the primary therapeutic tool and as an adjunctive treatment for many acute and chronic physical and psychological disease conditions.

-In recent times, Yoga Nidra is the brainchild of Swami Satyananda Saraswati, which is based upon principles like tantric, especially Nyasa.
-In the authentic traditional tantric practice of Nyasa, consciousness and energy are injected into parts of the body systematically using mantras.
-Nyasa is performed to protect the body during powerful tantric rituals that invoke vast energies from the deep unconscious.
+In recent times, Yoga Nidra has been the brainchild of Swami Satyananda Saraswati, based on principles like tantric, especially Nyasa.
+In Nyasa’s authentic traditional tantric practice, consciousness and energy are injected into body parts systematically using mantras.
+Nyasa is performed to protect the body during powerful tantric rituals that invoke vast powers from the deep unconscious.

-Nyasa may inject defensive power into the body that can be used for healing, rejuvenation, and as preparation for higher meditative processes.
-When used scientifically, using rhythm, helps to induce deep relaxation, stimulation of the brain along the sensory and motor cortex, as well as powerful principles for psychological growth.
+Nyasa may inject defensive power into the body for healing, rejuvenation, and as preparation for higher meditative processes.
+When used scientifically, using rhythm helps to induce deep relaxation and stimulation of the brain along the sensory and motor cortex, as well as powerful principles for psychological growth.

 Yoga Nidra enables the creation of introversion (pratyahara).
-Pratyahara induces deep relaxation starting in the gross physical body followed by systematically moving awareness and relaxation to the more subtle levels of being.
-It means, initially relaxing the physical body along with breath, then the mind and psyche.
-As each part relaxes another part opens up to our awareness liberating energy that may have been trapped and connecting us to our dormant abilities and strength.
+Pratyahara induces deep relaxation starting in the gross physical body, followed by systematically moving awareness and peace to the more subtle levels of being.
+It means initially relaxing the physical body, breath, mind, and psyche.
+As each part rests, another part opens up to our awareness, liberating energy that may have been trapped and connecting us to our dormant abilities and strength.

-The process takes our awareness deep into parts of ourselves that we normally cannot access because of tensions.
-Tensions block awareness and energy.
-Deep relaxation liberates tensions from each layer allowing energy to be released for healing and positive growth.
-It also unveils deeper layers of being and allows our inner potential to unfold, to be revealed and realized.
+The process deepens our awareness of parts of ourselves that we usually cannot access because of tensions.
+Tensions block attention and energy.
+Deep relaxation liberates tensions from each layer, releasing power for healing and positive growth.
+It also unveils deeper layers of being and allows our inner potential to unfold, to be revealed and realised.

 What is yoga Nidra (yogi sleep)?

-Yoga Nidra consists of two words yoga means ‘union’ and Nidra means ‘sleep’.
-In a simplified form, we can say it is a ‘Yogic Sleep’.
-Yoga sleep is also known as psychic sleep, which comprises half-sleep and half-waking state.
+Yoga Nidra consists of two words: yoga means ‘union’, and Nidra means ‘sleep’.
+We can say it is a ‘Yogic Sleep’ in a simplified form.
+Yoga sleep is also known as psychic sleep, which comprises a half-sleep and half-waking state.
 It is a state of inner awareness and contact with the subconscious and higher consciousness.
-In Yoga Nidra, we have a chance to experience all the facets of the mind, all the nooks and crannies of the mind, without the constraints of the physical body.
+In Yoga Nidra, we can experience all the facets of the mind, all the nooks and crannies of the mind, without the constraints of the physical body.

 Yoga Nidra Stages